-Forms of Bullying
+c) Forms of Bullying

-Bullying behaviour can represent itself in a number of different forms.
+Bullying behaviour across all types of bullying can represent itself in a number of different forms.
 Children and young people can be bullied in ways that are:

 Physical - by being punched, pushed or hurt; made to give up money or belongings; having property, clothes or belongings damaged; being forced to do something they don't want to do.